Catarina Santos Botelho

 - Constitutional justice.

 She holds a LLB (2004), a LLM (2009), and a PhD (2015) degrees from Porto Faculty of Law, Universidade Católica Portuguesa.
-Recipient of Francisco Carvalho Guerra’s Award (which recognizes the student with the highest-grade point average at the end of the law school degree).
+Recipient of Francisco Carvalho Guerra’s Prize (which awards the student with the highest-grade point average at the end of the law school degree).
 Clerk at the European Court of Justice (Luxembourg), with the Advocate General Miguel Poiares Maduro (2005).
 Visiting Researcher at the Max-Planck Institute for Comparative Public Law and International Law (Heidelberg, 2012).

 Her teaching at the Universidade Católica Portuguesa includes or has included the following courses: Constitutional Law, Global Constitutional Law, Fundamental Rights, Multilevel Protection of Fundamental Social Rights, Constitutional Justice, and Introduction to Public Law.
 She is a member of the editorial board of of the peer-reviewed Brazilian journals Revista Jurídica Internacional do Instituto Brasil Portugal de Direito, Revista Eletrônica da ESA/RS – Escola de Saberes, and Revista Arquivo Jurídico – Revista Jurídica Eletrônica da Universidade Federal do Piauí.
 She was co-founder of the Católica Law Review and member of its editorial board until 2019.